pachyderm/pachyderm/examples/spouts/SQS-S3/README.md

 1. Create an S3 Bucket.
 2. Create an SQS topic that subscribes to all create-object events in the bucket.
-3. Create a Pachyderm spout with appropriate environment variables or parameters to access the bucket and topic
+3. Create a Pachyderm spout with appropriate environment variables or parameters to access the bucket and topic.

 Usage: